 - The Scotsman

-Many local libraries have free access to The Times Digital Archive and I have written a guide on how to use this great resource below.
+Libraries in Britain often have access to The Times Digital Archive and I have written a guide on how to use this great resource below.
 Local newspapers often published casualty lists of soldiers from the local area or battalion/regiment.
 I have written another guide to using local newspaper reports in your research.

 Using WW1 Casualty Lists in your Research

-Casualty lists can be difficult to use, due to the trouble of finding a soldier among over four years of records.
+Casualty lists can be difficult to use, due to the trouble of finding a soldier in over four years of records.
 Newspapers of the period used a print far smaller than that found today and names are not always picked up when searching a newspaper’s online digital archive.
+This is due to searches using optical character recognition to convert scanned pages into searchable text.
+However, there isn’t a 100% accuracy rate and certain letters can be confused with one another (c and o, i and l).
+Often, you won’t be able to find a casualty regardless of the combination you search.

-The Genealogist has digitised the casualty lists, enabling you to quickly search via a name (only initials were used), regiment or service number, as well as by the nature of the casualty, killed, wounded etc. Unfortunately, the only way to access the casualty lists is to join the website under its diamond membership, which at £120 for the year (there is currently a £59.95 four month option) is prohibitively expensive.
-However, you can often find the information you need by searching digitized casualty lists which I have explained below.
+The Genealogist has digitised the casualty lists, enabling you to quickly search via a name (only initials were used), regiment or service number, as well as by the nature of the casualty, killed, wounded etc. Unfortunately, the only way to access the casualty lists is to join the website under its diamond membership, which at £139.95 for the year is prohibitively expensive.
+Forces War Records has transcribed most, if not all, of the lists and you can purchase a monthly subscription for £8.95.
+I don’t usually recommend this company.
+However, with Forces War Records you can’t view the original image, so if you can, cross-reference the information with the actual image in The Times or using the Weekly Casualty List available on FindmyPast.

 In the War Office Weekly Casualty List, September 11, 1917